adonisjs/fold/README.md

 **Why do we do this?**
 There are a couple of reasons for using module expressions.

 - Performance: Lazy loading controllers ensures that we keep the application boot process quick.
-Otherwise, we will pull all the controllers and their imports within a single routes file and that will surely impact the boot time of the application.
+Otherwise, we will pull all the controllers and their imports within a single routes file and that will impact the boot time of the application.
 - Visual clutter: Imagine importing all the controllers within a single routes file (or maybe 2-3 different route files) and then instantiating them manually.
 This surely brings some visual clutter in your codebase (agree visual clutter is subjective).

 So given we use **module expressions** widely in the AdonisJS ecosystem.
 We have abstracted the logic of parsing string based expressions into dedicated helpers to re-use and ease.